dezmediah/thatstrangesensation/index.md

 The pressure is a few degrees more intense this time, the movement of the water like a thousand little flies distracting her attention.
 The light hits and she feels the heat of the rays on her body.
 The rays form a cone, which twists around her, and she is an unwilling dancer, moving her limbs oddly, floating six inches above the ground in the middle of the stage.

 And then she is elsewhere.
 Her face is naked—no regulator.
 She feels sand in her nose and on her lips.
 She sputters, rubs her nose with her index and thumb, sticks out her tongue.
 Opens her eyes.
 She’s on the beach.
 Or a beach, rather.
 She doesn’t recognize the topography of this beach, with its thick forest, its meters of white sand.
 All the beaches on her island are short, with sparse, low vegetation.
 A least a piece or two of trash thrown about.
 This beach is pristine.
 A breeze tumbles down the white sand, unobstructed by a single other person.
-She is alone..
+She is alone.